+- 1. Nanotechnology in brief;

-- 1. Nanotechnology- a brief approach; - 2.
-Nanopanels a success of nanotechnology in industry; - 3.
-Nanoelectronics improving the life standard; - 4.
-Nanotechnology in medicine-friendly efficient healthcare; - 5.
-Ethics and nanotechnology; - 6.
-Concluding Remarks.
+- 2. Nanopanels as a success of nanotechnology in industry;

+- 3. Nanotechnology in medicine;

+- 4. Ethics and nanotechnology;

+- 5. Concluding Remarks.

 In section 1, nanotechnology is discussed in a general way.
-In section 2 nanotechnology and the applications in industry area, then in the electronics area (section 3), and in the medicine area (section 4) are presented and some discussion is proposed in order to define the boundaries for the advances on these areas.
-In the following section, nanotechnology is discussed in terms of ethics and in terms of the borders that nanotechnology applications must satisfy.
+In section 2 nanotechnology and the applications in industry area and then in the medicine area (section 3) are presented and some discussion is proposed in order to define the bounds for the advances on these areas.
+In the following section, nanotechnology is discussed in terms of ethics and in terms of the borders that nanotechnology applications must fulfil.
 In the last section, some final and concluding notes are presented, highlighting the results of the analysis.
 Important considerations are made about the close connection between ethics and the nanotechnology and the effects over the society and values.
 Finally, some future directions for the research are suggested.
-Some of this work is in (Ferreira et al, 2017).

-NANOTECHNOLOGY- A BRIEF APPROACH
+NANOTECHNOLOGY IN BRIEF